weighne/stitch-pattern/README.md

 # stitch-pattern
-Turn an image into a cross stitch patter using python
+Turn an image into a cross stitch pattern using python